National Geographic Picks Uganda in 2013. What about now? It remains one of the best in the World Destination.

 Uganda Makes the National Geographic list of “Best of the World Trips 2013.”

 In 2012 Uganda was Lonely Planet’s Best Country to visit.
 In 2013 National Geographic picked Uganda as one of their “Best in World Trip.”
 Is Uganda still worth a visit presently?
-Since 2013 the Gorilla, Chimpanzee, Rothschild Giraffe, Elephant population has increased in the parks.
-Even the Lion Population is on the rise in Kidepo Valley Park.
+Since 2013 the Gorilla, Chimpanzee, Rothschild Giraffe, and Elephant population has increased in the parks, and even the Lion Population is rising in Kidepo Valley Park.

-Uganda is the Pearl of Africa.
-It is Africa condensed into the most bio-diverse country in Africa.
-A country that is the size of the State of Oregon but has times as many inhabitants.
+Uganda is the Pearl of Africa, one of the most biodiverse countries in the world.
+A country that is the size of the State of Oregon but has seven times as many inhabitants.

 The Pearl of Africa is picked once again by an esteemed organization such as National Geographic as part of their “Best of the World Trips – 2013.”

-In 2018 Uganda was as incredibly beautiful as always.
-It is irresistible, breathtaking Uganda, gifted by Nature with scenery, wildlife, primates, birds like no other African country – it is the Pearl of Africa.
+In 2018 Uganda was as excellent as always.
+It is an irresistible, breathtaking Uganda, gifted by Nature with scenery, wildlife, primates, and birds like no other African country – it is the Pearl of Africa.

-In the last few years, Uganda has become Africa’s New Frontier when it comes to African Travel with countless people, some inspired by Lonely Planet, now by National Geographic to visit Uganda.
+In the last few years, Uganda has become Africa’s New Frontier when it comes to Africa Travel with countless people, some inspired by Lonely Planet, now by National Geographic, to visit Uganda.
 Uganda is being recognized as an African Safari add-on where one comes on a whirlwind visit to trek the Mountain Gorillas and Chimpanzees.
-Still, Uganda is today a stand-alone full safari destination for visitors from around the world.
+Still, Uganda is today a stand-alone full safari destination for visitors worldwide.

-Uganda is safe and secure for travelers, one of the safest and secure countries in Africa, and safari tour companies such as ourselves will do everything in their power to make sure of your safety and well-being during your stay in Uganda.
+Uganda is safe and secure for travelers, one of Africa’s safest and most specific countries.
+Safari tour companies such as ourselves will do everything in their power to ensure your safety and well-being during your stay in Uganda.
 Getting to Uganda has become much more comfortable with more international carriers putting Entebbe International Airport – Uganda as one of their African Destinations.

-National Geographic Picks Uganda in 2013 what about this year?
-Uganda has become a destination country with many choices, fish for the largest freshwater fish in Africa, the furious Nile Perch, canoe across lakes in a dugout canoe, partake in an adventure on the Nile with some of the best wild water rafting in the world.
+National Geographic Picks Uganda in 2013.
+What about this year?
+Uganda has become a destination country with many choices, fish for the largest freshwater fish in Africa, the furious Nile Perch, canoe across lakes in a dugout, and partake in an adventure on the Nile with some of the best wild water rafting in the world.

 Visit the Mountain Gorillas at Mgahinga Gorilla National Park or Bwindi Impenetrable Forest National Park, the chimpanzees in the Rainforest Jungle of Kibale Forest, or one of the wonders of the Western Rift Valley in Uganda – Kyambura Gorge at Queen Elizabeth Park.

-Climb Volcanoes on Day-Trips, Kayak on Lakes or Rivers, hikes, and nature walks through ancient forests such as Bwindi Impenetrable Forest.
+Climb Volcanoes on Day-Trips, kayaks on Lakes or Rivers, hikes, and Nature walks through ancient forests such as Bwindi Impenetrable Forest.
 Uganda, home to tree-climbing lions, abundant wildlife, and more birds than any other country in Africa, all framed by Uganda’s incredible scenery, makes Uganda so irresistible.

 Uganda’s Culture and People are often left out when Uganda is highlighted internationally as a travel destination.
 There is nothing as enriching as a village stay or village visit in Uganda, learning old and present ways in the African Village.